ClusterM/nes2wii/README.md

 ## Known bugs/problems

-* Sometimes you need to reconnect adapter
+* You you need to reconnect adapter after channel start or exit to Wii menu.
+Maybe separate device detect wire will fix this problem?
+Or I need to reinitialize device somehow?
+Dunno :(

 ## Author/contacts